bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

 Line 1:
-  Because we want to test the second process ``checkOrder`` we add another variable for its start.
+  Because we want to test the second process ``checkOrder`` we add another constant for its start.
 The process is available in our :github-build-examples:`demo project <>`.

 Line 6: